Chronology of Events

 Hygienic Laboratory director on November 20.

-a precedent for the Federal Government to seek assistance of scientists
+the Federal Government to seek assistance of scientists through

 The PHS reserve corps was established by law on October 27, during